Probiotics for Pets: Choosing the Right One

 Most of the probiotic strains have never been researched for dogs.
 Use of these strains and their benefit are merely speculative and likely based on a human-system model.

 Low Quality or Poor Potency

 These formulas tend to include extremely low amounts of each probiotic strain.
 Your dog does not get the therapeutic amount or even the preventative benefits it needs.

-Acidophilus is a great species of bacteria for the gut.
-A truly high quality strain of acidophilus in the right CFU amount can potentially offer more benefit for your dog or cat than a formula with many low value strains.
+The species, L. acidophilus, it is not enough, but it is a great species of bacteria for the gut.
+A truly high quality strain of acidophilus, in the right CFU amount, can potentially offer more benefit for your dog or cat than a formula with many low value strains.
 That said, for the most benefit to your pet, a targeted probiotic should contain more than just acidophilus.

-Our research indicates that there are about 6 well-tested strains of probiotics that offer valid benefits to dogs and cats.
+Our research indicates that there are about 6 well-tested species of probiotics that offer valid benefits to dogs and cats.

 Probably the most studied probiotic strain in dogs is B. animalis.
 It has been demonstrated to reduce acute diarrhea, and improve overall intestinal health.
 However, most dog probiotic products do not contain this strain.
 We believe that over time all of the formulas will move to containing B. animalis because of the vast research.